vinceimbat/vinceimbat/content/the writing life of thoreau.md

 p.
 75 (Reading list)

 >When Thoreau arrived back at Harvard, he began working through Brownson’s reading list: the latest European literature and philosophy—Goethe and Coleridge, Heine, Cousin, Constant.
 He bought Brownson’s _New Views_ and Emerson’s _Nature_ for his personal library

 p.
+117-118 (poetry)

+>The poet Emerson had hailed as America’s purest and loftiest had published, at the end of two years, exactly four poems.

+>A lesser writer would have been discouraged.
+But Fuller’s real point, that his talent was far greater than his execution, was not lost on Thoreau.
+He was a genius, no doubt, but he had yet to learn his craft.
+This was precisely the lesson Thoreau needed to hear, and it was Fuller who gave it to him.

+>The challenge she offered was tremendous: no models existed for what Thoreau was attempting.
+He was on his own, bearing the potential for greatness but also the knowledge that getting to that greatness meant a leap to originality—a leap he didn’t know how to make.

+p.
 122